-Overall property valuations for 2018 were up 5.7% primarily due to property revaluations.
-Commercial values were up 3.4% and residential values up 9.3%.
-Preliminary 2019 valuations reflect additional increases due to property revaluations.
-Plans have been submitted to the City for construction of a new 45-unit multi-family housing subdivision.
-The subdivision will be built on a currently vacant site at 71st Street and Switzer Road.
-The units will be available for lease and will be restricted to tenants aged 55 and older.
+Overall property valuations for 2019 were up 3.4% primarily due to property revaluations.
+Commercial values were down 1.4% and residential values up 6.5%.
+Preliminary 2020 valuations reflect additional increases due to property revaluations.
+Currently under construction is a new 45-unit multi-family housing subdivision.
+The subdivision is being built on a currently vacant site at 71st Street and Switzer Road.
+The units will be available for lease in the fall of 2020and will be restricted to tenants aged 55 and older.

 AdventHealth Shawnee Mission (formerly Shawnee Mission Medical Center), one of the Kansas City metro area's top medical centers, is located on a 54-acre campus at 75th Street and Interstate-35.
-Current renovation efforts include a new parking garage, medical office building and the B. E. Smith Family Center.
+The medical center has recently completed a a new parking garage, medical office building and the B. E. Smith Family Center.
 Future projects include renovations to the original hospital tower and operating rooms.
 While the hospital is exempt from property taxes, it is an important presence in the community.

-Total employment in Merriam is estimated at 13,500 jobs, with 336,677 jobs in Johnson County and 1,482,220 in Kansas.
-The County unemployment rate for 2018 is 2.9% which is lower than the Kansas rate of 3.4%.
+Total employment in Merriam is estimated at 13,739 jobs, with 338,777 jobs in Johnson County and 1,439,563 in Kansas.
+The County unemployment rate for 2019 is 2.8% which is lower than the Kansas rate of 3.2%.
 Two of the County's major employers are located in the City: AdventHealth and Synchrony Financial.

 Long-term financial planning: Staff prepares five-year forecasts of General Fund balances using current information and trends for revenues and expenditures.
 The forecasts are used to assess areas of concern for current and future operating budgets.
-Recent forecasts indicate the City can maintain a General Fund balance of 30% of estimated current revenues through 2024, which meets the requirements of the Reserve and Fund Balance Policy (described below).
+Recent forecasts indicate the City can maintain a General Fund balance of 30% of estimated current revenues through 2025, which meets the requirements of the Reserve and Fund Balance Policy (described below).

 Additionally, staff prepares five-year financial projections of its capital improvement program (CIP).
-The current CIP includes an estimated \$65 million for projects including construction of city facilities, sidewalk infill, and reconstruction of major thoroughfares.
+The current CIP includes an estimated \$38 million for projects including improvements to city facilities, sidewalk in-fill, storm drainage improvements and reconstruction of major thoroughfares.
 The City Council receives staff and citizen input on the prioritization of capital improvement needs which is used to set priorities in preparing the CIP.

 The CIP is funded by sales tax transfers from the General Fund, a special 0.25% cent City sales tax for streets and stormwater improvements, available tax increment, and supplemental grants from federal, state and county sources.
-The current CIP plan anticipates that most projects will be completed on a "pay-as-you-go" basis.
-However, debt was recently issued to fund construction of a new recreational facility, described in "Major initiatives", below.
+The current CIP plan anticipates that most projects will be completed on a "pay-as-you-go"

+basis.
+However, debt was issued to fund construction of a new recreational facility, described in "Major initiatives", below.

 Reserves and Contingencies: City policy states that the fund balance target for the combined General Fund and Risk Management Funds will be 30% to 35% of annual General Fund revenues.
-As of December 31, 2018, reserves exceed requirements with 43.59% of actual revenues.
+As of December 31, 2019, reserves exceed requirements with 46.9% of actual revenues.